fal3n-4ngel/SOYO/README.md

 # Soyo - Stream On Your Own
 ## What is Soyo?
 Soyo is a Next.js website designed to display video files stored on a local drive (default: F:/).
-The website is accessible throughout the local network, providing a convenient way to browse and view videos without needing a central server.Wanted to watch animes on phone but low on storage , so proceeded to spend hours in this
+The website is accessible throughout the local network, providing a convenient way to browse and view videos without needing a central server.<br/>Wanted to watch animes on phone but low on storage , so proceeded to spend hours in this

 ## Technical Details
 ```